Australian Football League: 1946–1975: Post-war golden years

 The VFL premiership trophy was first awarded in addition to a pennant flag in 1959; essentially the same trophy design has been in use since.

-In the 1960s, television began to have a huge impact.
+In the 1960s, television coverage began to have a huge impact on the VFL.
 Spectators hurried home from games to watch replays and many former players took up positions as commentators on pre-game preview programs and post-game review programs.
 There were also several attempts at variety programs featuring VFL players, who generally succeeded in demonstrating that their skills were limited to the football ground.

 The VFL played the first of a series of exhibition matches in 1962 in an effort to lift the international profile of the league.
+In 1967, district football was expanded throughout all of Victoria, clubs now allocated a country zone in addition to their metropolitan districts.

 The 1970 season saw the opening of VFL Park, with the inaugural match being played between Geelong and Fitzroy, on 18 April 1970.
 Construction work was carried out at the stadium as the 1970s progressed, culminating in the building of the now heritage listed Sir Kenneth Luke Stand.
-Queen Elizabeth, was a guest at the game and formally opened the stadium to the public.
-The 1970 Grand Final between traditional rivals Carlton and Collingwood, arguably the league's most famous game, which saw Carlton recover from a 44-point deficit at half-time to win the game by 10 points, featured a famous spectacular mark by Alex Jesaulenko and was witnessed by a record crowd of 121,696.
+Queen Elizabeth II, was a guest at the game and formally opened the stadium to the public.
+The 1970 grand final between traditional rivals Carlton and Collingwood, arguably the league's most famous game, saw Carlton recover from a 44-point deficit at half-time to win the game by 10 points, featured a famous spectacular mark by Alex Jesaulenko and was witnessed by a record crowd of 121,696.